CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Ammunition_Workshop.md

 # Ammunition Workshop

-The `AmmunitionWorkshop` package can be used to add/remove recipes to/from the II Ammunition Workshop.
+The `AmmunitionWorkshop` package can be used to modify the Immersive Intelligence Ammunition Workshop recipes.

 **Take note it is not limited to producing ammunition and can be used for any generic recipe involving 2 items.**